Capability Controllers (new capability system)

 There are other new features included in the new CapCon system, but I wanted this to outline the exact differences between the old Capabilities and new CapCon api.
 I hope this helped!

-Also, if you’d like to view the official proposal for Cap Cons, go here.
+Also, if you’d like to view the official changes for Cap Cons by the Cadence team, go here.

 Till next time ~ Jacob Tucker